Trekking In Vietnam - A First Timer Guide

 Packing Tips

-• raincoat, hiking boots, personal knife and torch.
+• A raincoat, hiking boots, multi-tool knife, and flashlight.

-• a copy of the itinerary, the map of the trekking area, MP3 player and a GPS navigation device will solve all the problems of getting lost.
+• A copy of your itinerary, a map of the trekking area, a music player, and a GPS device for navigation.

-• a small notebook with a pen attached and a camera will save all the interesting moments of the trip.
+• A small notebook with a pen and a camera to capture memorable moments.

 Conversations (0)